-Sir Arthur Conan Doyle, writer of the Sherlock Homes novels, was quite a prankster.
+Sir Arthur Conan Doyle, the writer of the Sherlock Holmes novels, was quite a prankster.
 One day he played a prank on five of the most prominent men in his home town in England.
 He sent an anonymous note to each man, which simply said, “All is found out.
 Flee at once.”
 Within twenty-four hours all five men had left the country.

 Guilt will wreck your life leaving us in need of restoration.

 When we harbor sin it causes a soul-sickness that only finds it’s relief when we confess our sins to one another and to God.
 I promise you, from personal experience, you will never regret the relief you will feel when you release that sin to God.

 Earlier this summer I ran/walked a half marathon from Copper Mountain to Breckenridge.
 I have long since stopped trying to compete with anyone in races like that.
 My goal this day was to finish.
 I knew I would be last because I intended to walk the 13.1 miles.
 As it turns out at the starting line in Copper I got caught up in the excitement of the race and began to run.
 I ran for 7 miles and then started walking.
 I would pass every aid station and tell them that I was the last guy.
 They would get on their radio and say Bib #817 just past we are shutting down the station.

 At the end there was a giant inflatable blue arch that said “FINISH” but there was no one there to cheer for me for finishing.
 There were about 15 people who had “Event Staff” on the back of their shirts and when they saw me began to cheer.
 But I knew they were cheering that they could go home now and not for my accomplishment.